Report: Operator error caused 2015 train derailment by Alma

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

+According to the report, the freight train was traveling at 26 mph when it derailed, and was previously slowed from 54 mph.
+The maximum speed limit on the track where the incident occurred is 60 mph and the train was restricted to 55 mph, according to the FRA report.

-The administration also determined that the layout of the more than 100-car train contributed to the derailment.
+The administration also determined that the layout of the more than 100-car train, which had heavily-loaded cars behind dozens of lighter and empty cars, contributed to the derailment.

+The FRA characterized the incident as poor handling.
+Spokesman Marc Willis said the agency didn’t fine the railroad because the engineer did not violate any federal regulations.

+BNSF spokeswoman Amy McBeth said as a result of the incident the engineer is no longer employed with the company.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.